Sign In / Sign Out

 There is a program fee of $895, plus a $30 application fee.
 The program fee covers all program costs including meals and program materials.
 This fee may be paid all, or in part, by your employer.
 Funds must be received by the first programming day.

 Many thanks to the generosity of the American Express Foundation, lead supporter of the Academy.
 Additional thanks to SRP, Wells Fargo Bank, Blue Cross Blue Shield of Arizona and CopperPoint Insurance for their assistance with program days, which helps keep tuition as low as possible.
-Thanks to additional sponsorship support this year, we are able to lower the program fee for the 2018-19 class.
+Thanks to sponsorship support this year, we are able to keep the program fee low.

 Are scholarships available? (^ back to top)